WHAT KIND OF COMPANY IS INDUSTRIAL U.I.?

 HOW DOES INDUSTRIAL U.I.
 COMMUNICATE WITH ITS CLIENTS?

-Each client of Industrial U.I. is assigned an individual account representative who will get to know the company and the primary contacts at the company.
+As third-party administrators, each client of Industrial U.I. is assigned an individual account representative who will get to know the company and the primary contacts at the company.
 That representative is a trained professional who can deal with the client’s needs on a daily basis.
 Industrial U.I.’s principals have over 50 years of combined experience in this field.
 Both are involved in the daily operations of the company and are available to all clients.
 Timely reports are sent to clients who also have access to their records on Industrial U.I.’s confidential client website.

 ONCE A CLAIMANT FILES FOR BENEFITS, IS THERE ANY WAY TO STOP THAT CLAIMANT FROM COLLECTING AGAINST MY ACCOUNT?